 If you’re not totally clear on where Kashmir is, you’re not alone.
 For a lot of people, the closest association might be smoking doobs in college while listening to the Led Zeppelin classic inspired by its mysterious name.

-I first started digging into new destinations after my third winter trip chasing Japow in Hokkaido.
+I first started digging into new destinations after my third winter trip chasing Japow in Hokkaido in 2025.
 Japan still delivers, and I continue to encourage people to experience it, especially if they’ve never been.

-That shift got me thinking about what else was out there that were a little less on the international radar.
-I started exploring options from Gulmarg to Kazakhstan, Kyrgyzstan, and even China, and eventually pulled those thoughts together into a full breakdown: Skiing in Asia 2026: Where I’m Going Next.
+Before I settled on Gulmarg, I wrote about exploring options from Gulmarg to Kazakhstan, Kyrgyzstan, and even China in this full breakdown: Skiing in Asia 2026: Where I’m Going Next.

 So, where exactly is Kashmir, and what is Gulmarg all about?